gravitasse/vagrantFlexSwitch/README.md

 # vagrantFlexSwitch
 This repository contains vagrant related files for FlexSwitch

-Instructions on how to get Vagrant box up with FlexSwitch package (Prefered host machine is debain based linux distro.):
+Instructions on how to get Vagrant box up with FlexSwitch package:

 Instructions on how to get Vagrant FlexSwitch resources: